foilking/ts-scryfall/README.md

 ## Missing Pieces

 The following pieces of the original Scryfall site aren't in TS-Scryfall:

+- Notes and rules information for individual cards

+  - Scryfall's API doesn't return the notes and rules information when requesting a card via /cards/:setCode/:collectorNumber

 - Listing out different prints of a card on card prints sidebar